calculix/pygccx/readme.md

 intellysense and static type checking switched on.
 So you can see all the members, parameters types and doc strings.
 In the folder doc/pygccx you can find an auto generated html documentation of all classes.

-ATM no postprocessing capabilities are implemented.
-This is one of the next mile stones.<br>

 # Install Pygccx
 Up to now there is no pip package.
 To use pygccx do the following: